PrimeLabDev/contract-version/README.md

 ```
 Please note that you should change everything named `Counter` to your contract's name.
 So if your contract is called `X`, then `Counter` should become `X`, and `CounterContract` should become `XContract`.

 This will already be creating and exposing the `version` function.
 All that remains is adding that file as a module in your contract.
-On `lib.rs`:
+On `src/lib.rs`:
 ```rust
 // ..
 mod version;